Peugeot 307

-The Peugeot 307 is a small family car produced by the French automaker PSA Peugeot Citroën, under their Peugeot marque, from 2001 to 2008 in Europe, and was the successor to the Peugeot 306, which was discontinued in 2002 after being in production for nine years.
+The Peugeot 307 is a small family car produced by the French automaker PSA Peugeot Citroën under their Peugeot marque, from 2001 to 2008 in Europe, and was the successor to the Peugeot 306, which was discontinued in 2002 after being in production for nine years.
 Using the PSA PF2 platform, it was awarded the European Car of the Year title for 2002, and continued to be offered in China and certain South American markets through 2014, despite the September 2007 French launch of the 308 (its intended successor), which is built on the same platform.

 History

 The 307 was announced as the 307 Prométhée prototype at the 2000 Mondial de l'Automobile.
 The production hatchback versions were introduced to the European markets on 26 April 2001, as a successor to the Peugeot 306.
 The 307 was also sold in Australia, New Zealand, Asia, and (in 1.6 and 2.0 petrol versions) Mexico.

-In Brazil, the 307 is sold with 1.6 and 2.0 flex (gas/ethanol) engines.
+In Brazil, the 307 was sold with 1.6 and 2.0 flex (gas/ethanol) engines.